 Former Indian Prime Minster Mrs. Indira Gandhi is to fight her first parliamentary by-election since?

-Former Indian Prime Minster Mrs. Indira Gandhi is to fight her first parliamentary by-election since her disastrous defeat in general elections last year.
+Background: Former Indian Prime Minster Mrs. Indira Gandhi is to fight her first parliamentary by-election since her disastrous defeat in general elections last year.

 SYNOPSIS: The place she has chosen to attempt a return to the Lok Sabha -- the Indian lower house -- is the Chickmagalur constituency in the southern state of Karnataka.
 Although Mrs. Gandhi has said she is "reluctant" to contest the election, Indian newspaper reports say that the previous member for Chickmagalur -- D.B.
 Chandre Gowda -- vacated his seat following a directive from Mrs. Gandhi's son Sanjay and "caucus" members from her breakaway faction of the Congress Party.